Luxury Chalets in Val d'Isère: A Rental Guide to France's Most Reliable Ski Resort

 Val d'Isère combines three qualities that matter most for a luxury chalet week: reliable snow, varied terrain for mixed-ability groups, and a genuine village atmosphere that larger purpose-built resorts lack.
 The 1,850-metre base altitude is among the highest of any major French resort, and the north-facing slopes above Le Fornet hold their condition well into late spring.

-The Espace Killy ski area offers everything from gentle nursery slopes at La Daille to the Olympic-grade Face de Bellevarde, plus some of the finest off-piste terrain in the Alps — the Col Pers, the Tour du Charvet, and the descents from the Signal de l'Iseran.
+The Espace Killy ski area covers everything from gentle nursery slopes at La Daille to the Olympic-grade Face de Bellevarde.
+Off-piste terrain draws advanced skiers from across Europe — the Col Pers, the Tour du Charvet, and the descents from the Signal de l'Iseran rank among the most rewarding lift-accessed lines in the French Alps.
 Mixed groups can ski together on the long blue runs from Solaise while stronger skiers peel off for steeper lines.

 In our current collection, Val d'Isère is the second-largest portfolio on Powder Edition behind only Courchevel.
 Of 224 properties, 133 are standalone chalets, with the remainder split between 58 apartments, 28 hotels, and 5 lodges.
 The chalet market here runs deep — from intimate four-bedroom retreats above the village to fully staffed residences that sleep twenty or more.